British Heritage Awards - Best Historic town or village 2010Posted: 2010-12-18

 I have rarely enjoyed wandering around a town as much as I enjoyed walking around Lavenham; I started fancying myself living there.
 The town is justly famous for its superb collection of timber-framed buildings, many dating to the medieval period.
 Arguably the most satisfying is the National Trust Guildhall, in the old market place, but that's just the tip of the Lavenham iceberg!
 Please do take the time to visit.

 Within a short walk are historic buildings, an abbey ruin, a castle site, an early medieval church, a town museum, and the delightfully cobbled Gold Hill, with views across the valley below.
-For a combination of scenic beauty and history, its hard to top Shaftesbury.
+For a combination of scenic beauty and history, it is hard to top Shaftesbury.

 I'll stop there before I hand out honourable mentions to every candidate!